EVENT DESIGN AND CREATIVITY - 2022/3

 Students receive feedback throughout the semester via face to face teaching which will support them to complete the assessments.

-- To understand the meaning of design
+- To understand the meaning of design in events

 |1||Discuss the design factors that influence the operation, management, theming and staging of events||CP|